 Best Weighted Vest of 2018

-1. RUNFast/Max Adjustable Weighted Vest – Best All Rounder Weighted Vest For Beginners and Fitness Pros
+1. RUNFast/Max Vest – Best All Rounder Weighted Vest For Beginners And Fitness Pros

 The manufacturers of this vest seem to have adopted “catch as many as you can” policy while designing this vest.
 And they have managed a decent job at it, creating one of the most versatile weighted vests on our shortlist.
 It has a very sober design, clad in all black like a SWAT tactical vest.